 Older style trams hum along Basel’s century-old transport network just as one would expect in a Swiss city.
 But unlike other cities, trams, buses, and trains here have to traverse international divides.

-Wessels says there has been success in the countries working together for transport issues; a bus service to Germany is operated half the time by Germans and half by the Swiss, for example, and a tram project from the heart of Basel to the French city of St. Louis is planned.
+There has been success in the countries working together for transport issues, Wessels says: a bus service to Germany is operated half the time by Germans and half by the Swiss, for example, and a tram project from the heart of Basel to the French city of St. Louis is planned.

 But Jacques Mazars, regional director for France’s railways SNCF, says there are a number of complications in making a system work.

-MAZARS: “Finance is always a problem, not specifically for this.
-There is technical problems—we have material only for our country, and Switzerland for Switzerland, Germany for German.”
+“Finance is always a problem, not specifically for this.
+There is technical problems—we have material only for our country, and Switzerland for Switzerland, Germany for Germany,” he says.

 Jürgen Lange is from German national railways Deutsche Bahn.
 He says from the German perspective Basel has been a success, though it is unique.
 The infrastructure is in Switzerland, but there are three countries participating, and there is a transport bottleneck here.
 He says the experience of rail networks here make him optimistic for the future.